Block Encoding of Sparse Matrices via Coherent Permutation: Optimized Index Mapping Oracle

-Furthermore, a many-to-many mapping is also possible, where more than one data item can be deleted in multiple rows, provided that the set of rows to be deleted is common for all data items.
+Furthermore, a many-to-many mapping is also possible, where more than one data element can be deleted in multiple rows, provided that the set of rows to be deleted is common for all data elements.